What You Need to Do

-Before your degree is posted on your final transcript and diploma is available, you can request a Certification of Graduation letter from the Registrar about two weeks after the end of the session (or sooner if you complete early in the semester and all requirements are cleared).
+Before your degree is posted on your final transcript and diploma is available, you can request a Degree Completion Letter from the Registrar about two weeks after the end of the session (or sooner if you complete early in the semester and all requirements are cleared).
 Contact Office of the Registrar at 333 East Campus Mall #10101.

 This is the time between the end of one degree period and the beginning of the next.
 If you were registered for the previous semester and met all degree requirements by the end of the window period, your degree will be granted in the following semester, but you will not have to register or pay fees for the next semester.